schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Envious Neighborhood

-A ceiling tile installer alerts a embodiment at a dotted walkway.
+A ceiling tile installer alerts an embodiment at a dotted walkway.

 ## Solicitation